-Immobilière Dassault is a SIIC (French listed real-estate investment company) that has a portfolio of high-quality properties, mainly located in the centre and inner suburbs of Paris.
+Immobilière Dassault is a SIIC (French listed real-estate investment company) that has a portfolio of high-quality properties, mainly located in Paris centre and inner suburbs.

 Stake in Immobilière Dassault

-In the first half of 2006, FFP and the Dassault family decided to transfer part of their real-estate assets to Immobilière Dassault.
+In first half 2006, FFP and the Dassault family decided to transfer part of their real-estate assets to Immobilière Dassault.

-The value of the shareholding, for the purposes of Net Asset Value and the consolidated financial statements, is based on the share price at 31 December 2018.
+The value of the shareholding for purposes of Net Asset Value and the consolidated financial statements is based on the 31 December 2019 share price.

-FFP Invest, represented by Christian Peugeot, is a member of Immobilière Dassault’s Supervisory Board.
+FFP Invest, represented by Christian Peugeot, sits on Immobilière Dassault’s Supervisory Board.